-The International Section at Cité scolaire Maurice Ravel opened its Lycée Section in September 2018 with a class thirty six students twenty of whom followed the OIB programme in collège.
-The sixteen new recruits sat the entrance test for 2nde and were recruited for their level of English, their motivation, their academic results and their ability to analyse and comment on the text using techniques learned in their French classes in collège.
+We welcome candidates for our international section at lycée level.
+All candidates (even those currently enrolled in the international section in Collège) are required to take the entrance test.
+Successful candidates are recruited for their level of English, their motivation, their academic results and their ability to analyse and comment on the text using techniques learned in their French classes in collège.

 - What outings and activities are available ?